Data mesh

 Data mesh is a sociotechnical approach to building a decentralized data architecture by leveraging a domain-oriented, self-serve design (in a software development perspective), and borrows Eric Evans’ theory of domain-driven design and Manuel Pais’ and Matthew Skelton’s theory of team topologies.
 Data mesh mainly concerns itself with the data itself, taking the data lake and the pipelines as a secondary concern.
 The main proposition is scaling analytical data by domain-oriented decentralization.
 With data mesh, the responsibility for analytical data is shifted from the central data team to the domain teams, supported by a data platform team that provides a domain-agnostic data platform.
+This enables a decrease in data disorder or the existence of isolated data silos, due to the presence of a centralized system that ensures the consistent sharing of fundamental principles across various nodes within the data mesh and allows for the sharing of data across different areas.

 History

 The term data mesh was first defined by Zhamak Dehghani in 2019 while she was working as a principal consultant at the technology company Thoughtworks.
 Dehghani introduced the term in 2019 and then provided greater detail on its principles and logical architecture throughout 2020.
 The process was predicted to be a “big contender” for companies in 2022.
-Data meshes have been implemented by companies such as Zalando, Netflix, Intuit, VistaPrint, JPMorgan Chase, PayPal and others.
+Data meshes have been implemented by companies such as Zalando, Netflix, Intuit, VistaPrint, PayPal and others.

-In 2022, Dehghani left Thoughtworks to found NextData Technologies to focus on decentralized data.
+In 2022, Dehghani left Thoughtworks to found Nextdata Technologies to focus on decentralized data.